-This is to Certify that Dr has successfully completed the requirement for the degree examination for Doctor / Master of , MD/MS at MGM institute of health Sciences (Deemed University).
-The procedures and academic activities recorded in the book are as per the college / hospital records and have been carried out satisfactorily.

-Signature and Name of the PG Guide

-Signature and Name of Head of the Department
+Department of CERTIFICATI E This is to Certify that Dr has has successfully completed the requirement for the degree examination for Doctor / Master of, MD/M. 'S at MGM institute of health Sciences (Deemed University).
+Th ie procedures and academi activities recorded in the book are as per th he college / hospital records and have been carried out satisfactorily. and the second Signature and Name of the PG Guide Signature and Name of Head of the Department